openmapapp/mapapp/README.md

 - [x] Make sure "Home" button accessible in admin panel
 - [x] Make mobile friendly
 - [x] Make sure animations work for adding and removing pins, and on load.
 On load, pins should drop in staggered.
+- [ ] Fine tune WYSIWYG editor and about/blog UI

 ### Other